-Once students have matriculated at SMU, they may transfer no more than six hours to SMU from accredited colleges and universities or from other schools or programs at SMU; credit may be denied for educational reasons, including the application of those credits toward a previously earned degree.
+Once students have matriculated at SMU, they may transfer no more than six hours to SMU from accredited colleges and universities or from other schools at SMU.
+Students may transfer up to 14 hours from other Simmons programs; credit may be denied for educational reasons, including the application of those credits toward a previously earned degree.
 Students who wish to take courses at another institution after admission to a Simmons graduate program must obtain prior approval; permission may be denied for educational reasons.